priyankarjain/java/README.md

 # java
-This is just a simple illustration of producer and consumer queue using simple threads.
+This is just a simple illustration of producer and consumer queue using simple nd this is shit.